Understanding French Country Decor

 What Is French Country Design?

 French country style exudes feminine charm and European sophistication.
-Inspired by the modest farmhouses and stately chateaux of rural Provence, these tranquil interiors are a perfect mix of refined and rustic.
+Inspired by the modest farmhouses and stately chateaux of rural Provence, these tranquil interiors are a perfect mix of refined and rustic peppered with a dash of the shabby chic.
 Rooms emphasize botanical themes, decorative flourishes, and natural materials.

 Materials and Finishes